-In Plant Sciences and Environmental Biology you will study the molecular, physiological and structural processes that underlie the growth and development of plants and show how such information can be applied directly to benefit humans.
+In Biological Sciences (Plant Sciences) you will study the molecular, physiological and structural processes that underlie the growth and development of plants and show how such information can be applied directly to benefit humans.
 Along with all of the other students on the Biological Sciences programmes you will take other modules (listed below) designed to introduce you to all aspects of this broad subject discipline.

 First year modules

 Introduction to Evolution and Animal Biology | Watch video - An overview of introduction from the pre-biotic era to Darwin and his impact.
 Natural selection, the origins of altruism and sexual reproduction, genetic determinants of evolution.

 Biochemistry - Fundamental biochemical processes taking place inside cells

 Genetics I - Storage of genetic information, gene expression and regulation, mitosis and meiosis, gene linkage and chromosome mapping.

 Microbiology and Infectious Disease | Watch video - Broad introduction to microbiology with a focus on infectious disease, covering bacteria, fungi, protists, archaea and viruses.